Name: The castle district

 Have you got any Budapest or The castle district related question?
 Please have a look at our Questions & Answers section!

-Take a look at the Menu “Attractions” to see what other tourist sights are around.
+Take a look at the Menu “Attractions” on our new Budapest Guide to see what other tourist sights are around in the capital of Hungary.

 The castle district on the map